 As a Licensed Practical Counselor with a rich tapestry of over 20 years in the field, I bring a depth of understanding and a breadth of experience to each session.
 My journey in counseling has allowed me to support a diverse array of individuals grappling with challenges including depression, anxiety, complex relationship dynamics, addiction, parenting intricacies, the aftermath of trauma, and navigating the complexities of ADHD.
 My commitment extends profoundly to those who have endured physical or emotional wounds in the shadows of domestic violence.
 At the heart of my practice is a counseling style that is not just warm, but genuinely engaging and interactive.
 I firmly believe in the power of respect, sensitivity, and compassion as cornerstones of effective therapy.
 Stigmatizing labels have no place in our sessions.
 My eclectic approach weaves together the best elements of cognitive-behavioral, humanistic, psychodynamic, and rational-emotive counseling philosophies.
 This integrative blend is then meticulously tailored to resonate with your unique narrative and specific needs.
 Embarking on a journey toward a more fulfilling and happier life requires immense courage, and acknowledging the need for change is the first, brave step.
 If you're poised to take this step, I am here not just to support, but to empower you in this transformative journey.
 Together, we can explore new horizons of emotional wellbeing and personal growth.
 I am eagerly looking forward to being a part of your journey and working collaboratively with you to unveil the vibrant life you deserve.

-I am licensed in Washington with 18 years of professional work experience.
-I have experience in helping clients with stress, anxiety, relationship issues, trauma, abuse, coping with grief, & coping with loss.
-I also have experience working with coping with life changes.
-I work with my clients to create an open and safe environment where thoughts and feelings can be shared without fear of judgment.
+I am licensed in Oregon and Washington with 11 years of professional work experience.
+I have experience in helping clients with stress and anxiety, relationship issues, family conflicts, & depression.
+I believe in treating everyone with respect, sensitivity, and compassion.
+I will tailor our dialog and treatment plan to meet your unique and specific needs.
 It takes courage to seek out a more fulfilling and happier life and to take the first steps towards a change.
 I am here to support & empower you in that journey.
-As of February 2025 I am available to NEW CLIENTS who are seeking live chat sessions.

 How can a counselor support you?